reecss/CV/README.md

 unbounded desire to learn new skills and constantly improve and expand my skillset to make websites that are a pleasure to experience and use.

-Over the past 5 years I've worked my way from an in-house junior developer position to being the Head of Development at a lead generation company.
+Over the past 7 years I've progressed from an in-house junior developer to a senior position with the responsibility and trust to make technical project decisions and produce proposals for client work.
 During this time I've taught myself every aspect of web development, from the server to the browser.

 ---